Placencia Village is a Creole beach community on the Caribbean coast of Belize.

 North of Placencia, the traditional Garífuna community of Seine Bight is a hub for this UNESCO World Heritage Culture and its rich traditions of drumming, dancing, food, and language.

 Los Porticos is located on a private beach about one mile north of the village, and this can be navigated on a beach cruiser bike or golf cart.
 Golf cart rentals and taxis can be arranged at the front desk.
-Most of our units come complete with complimentary bicycles and beach cruisers are also available for rent at the front desk.

 The busy part of Placencia lies in the south where the visitor will find the greater concentration of coffee shops, bistros, beach bars, the harbor, pier, guest houses, taxi and bus station, banks and local restaurants.
 Placencia is a very relaxed and welcoming village.